david415/ecdh_wrapper/README.md

 ### Warning

-This code has not been formally audited and should only be use with extreme care and advice from competent cryptographers.
+This code has not been formally audited.
+Use it at your own risk!

 # Usage